wayofdev/npm-shareable-configs/packages/browserslist-config/README.md

 ## 📄 About

 Shareable configuration for [Browserslist](https://github.com/browserslist/browserslist) — a popular library for defining the target browsers for your projects.
-It helps you to maintain consistency across different projects and ensure that your projects support the same set of browsers.

-This repository is used for [wayofdev](https://github.com/wayofdev) projects and can be used also by others.
+It helps you maintain consistency across different projects and ensures that your projects support the same set of browsers.
+This configuration can be used by any project, not just projects from [wayofdev](https://github.com/wayofdev).

 ### → Purpose

-The purpose is to provide a single, consistent configuration for all your projects.
-It eliminates the need to define the target browsers in each project, which saves time and reduces the risk of errors.
+The purpose of this package is to provide a single, consistent configuration for all your projects, saving you time and reducing the risk of errors.
+Specifically, it achieves this goal by:

+- Eliminating the need to define the target browsers in each project
-This package contains a pre-defined set of target browsers that are widely used, so you can include it in your projects and get started right away.
+- Providing a pre-defined set of widely used target browsers

-Additionally, it makes it easy to update the target browsers across all your projects when needed.
+- Making it easy to update the target browsers across all your projects when needed

 Overall, Browserslist Config helps maintain a high-quality user experience for your users, regardless of which browsers they use.